syncfusion-content/maui-docs/MAUI/PDF-Viewer/Ink-Eraser.md

 ## How to erase the ink annotation using a stylus and scroll or zoom PDF page with the touch

-The ink eraser operation can be customized so that the ink strokes can be erased only using a stylus by setting the AnnotationSettings.Ink.TouchMode API to TouchMode.Stylus.
-When the TouchMode is set to the stylus, the PDF can be zoomed and scrolled using a finger.
-The default value of the TouchMode property is TouchMode.FingerAndStylus in which the zooming will be disabled and scrolling can be performed using the scroll head or two-fingers to add ink strokes on pages, and all other touch interactions will be considered as ink eraser operations.
+The ink eraser operation can be customized so that the ink strokes can be erased only using a stylus by setting the AnnotationSettings.Ink.TouchScreenInputMode API to TouchScreenInputMode.Stylus.
+When the TouchScreenInputMode is set to the stylus, the PDF can be zoomed and scrolled using a finger.
+The default value of the TouchScreenInputMode property is TouchScreenInputMode.FingerAndStylus in which the zooming will be disabled and scrolling can be performed using the scroll head or two-fingers to add ink strokes on pages, and all other touch interactions will be considered as ink eraser operations.

+{% tabs %}
+{% highlight C# %}

+PdfViewer.AnnotationSettings.Ink.TouchScreenInputMode = TouchScreenInputMode.Stylus;

+{% endhighlight %}
+{% endtabs %}

 N> * At present, this feature is available only in iOS and Android.